Cockpit Documentation

 General Configuration

-To access the configuration section, open the burger menu in the top left, and select "Configuration".
+To access the configuration section, open the left sidebar, and select Settings / General:

 General Config